 - If you are currently a student employee, you will be paid via direct deposit approximately 4-6 weeks after the end of the semester.
 Please note that your stipend will be the amount of compensation after taxes and will be added to the payment for your current student employee position.

 - If you are NOT currently a student employee, you will be paid via direct deposit/eft or check.
 We highly encourage you to complete the direct deposit form for more efficient payment.
 If you choose to paid by check, you will receive the check by mail to your permanent address approximately 4-6 weeks after the end of the semester.

 - Regular faculty or staff are not eligible to receive the stipend.

 IMPORTANT: To be eligible to receive a stipend payment, note-takers are required to complete and submit additional documentation described in the sections below.
 Stipend payments cannot be processed without the required documentation.

 To Receive a Certificate of Volunteering:

 1. On your Note-Taker Request Form, indicate that you are requesting volunteer hours.

-3. SLDS will send you a certificate confirming your volunteer hours 2-4 weeks after the end of the semester.
+2. SLDS will email you a certificate confirming your volunteer hours 2-4 weeks after the end of the semester.

 To Receive the Stipend: